-Details always to consider:
+Always consider:

 Checksum range

 The memory range (or ranges) that you want to verify by means of checksums.
 Typically, you might want to calculate a checksum for all ROM memory.
 However, you might want to calculate a checksum only for specific ranges.
 Remember that: